DanielAzulayy/BucketsHunter/README.md

-# CloudHunter - CURRENTLY UNDER DEV!
+# BucketsHunter - CURRENTLY UNDER DEV!

 BucketsHunter is a tool to find Open Buckets, Misconfigured Permissions and dump bucket's contents.